-On 1 October 2016, the 77 Member States of the International Coffee Organization (ICO) and dozens of coffee associations from around the globe will come together to celebrate the second annual International Coffee Day.
+Starting on Friday, 29 September, and culminating on Sunday, 1 October 2017, the 77 Member States of the International Coffee Organization (ICO) and dozens of coffee associations from around the globe will come together to celebrate the third annual International Coffee Day.

 International Coffee Day is a global celebration of coffee’s journey from the farm to your local shop— an opportunity to honour the men and women who grow and harvest the coffee we love.

-Last year, the ICO launched the first official celebration of International Coffee Day with a dedicated website featuring dozens of events from over 35 countries around the world.
-The ICO is once again calling on private companies, independent businesses, public associations, and coffee lovers around the world to organise an event or campaign for International Coffee Day on 1 October.
+In 2015, the ICO launched the first official celebration of ICD with a dedicated website featuring more than 70 events from 35 countries around the world.
+Last year, nearly 130 events from 54 countries were posted on the ICD website.
+The ICO is once again calling on private companies, independent businesses, public associations, and coffee lovers around the world to organise an event or campaign for ICD 2017 weekend.